 Inflation Rate in Cape Verde averaged 1.91 percent from 1990 until 2021, reaching an all time high of 10.20 percent in October of 2008 and a record low of -4.40 percent in February of 2004.
 This page provides the latest reported value for - Cape Verde Inflation Rate - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Cape Verde Inflation Rate - data, historical chart, forecasts and calendar of releases - was last updated on December of 2021.

-Inflation Rate in Cape Verde is expected to be 1.40 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Inflation Rate in Cape Verde to stand at 2.00 in 12 months time.
-In the long-term, the Cape Verde Inflation Rate is projected to trend around 1.30 percent in 2022 and 1.00 percent in 2023, according to our econometric models.
+Inflation Rate in Cape Verde is expected to be 3.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Cape Verde Inflation Rate is projected to trend around 1.30 percent in 2022 and 1.20 percent in 2023, according to our econometric models.